Powered BreadBoard-272a Repair

 Reassemble your fixed PBB-272A, and congratulations you’re finished.
 You’re now ready to continue prototyping, and designing awesome things with your powered breadboard from Circuit Specialists!

-If you happen to be an unlucky recipient of one of these units, we apologize for any inconvenience, and we encourage you to submit an RMA by downloading a copy of our return merchandise authorization form or by contacting our sales department at email@example.com, and asking for a repair.
+If you happen to be an unlucky recipient of one of these units, we apologize for any inconvenience.
+If you wish to return your unit instead of repairing it, you can download a copy of our return merchandise authorization form or by contacting our sales department at email@example.com, and asking for a repair.

 Thank you for your patience and understanding in this matter.